IsaiahC0/skills-github-pages/_posts/2026-6-29-THURSDAY-UPDATES.md

 # Thursday (June 29)
 Completed Task
-  - Completed Analogies 183 -  on Craiyon
+  - Visited UD labs (Electrical and Computer Engineering
+  - Met Dr.Camberos For Lunch
+  -  Toured new building at the base (Focus on sounds/frequencies)

 In Progress Tasks
   - Python HackerRank #1